vishrutskaushik/Sensor-Fusion-Extended-Kalman-Filters/README.md

 - For the first measurement from line 61 to line 107.
 - For the update part from line 159 to 169.

-## Code Efficiency

-### Your algorithm should avoid unnecessary calculations.

-An example of this calculation optimization is when the Q matrix is calculated [src/FusionEKF.cpp](./src/kalman_filter.cpp#L141) line 135 to line 144.